Food Insecurity Nutrition Incentive (FINI) Grant Program

 All FINI projects must:

-- ensure that the same terms and conditions apply to purchases made by individuals with SNAP benefits and with incentives under the FINI grants program as apply to purchases made by individuals who are not members of households receiving benefits as provided in 7 C.F.R.
-278.2(b); and (6) include effective and efficient technologies for benefit redemption systems that may be replicated in other States and communities.
+- Ensure that the same terms and conditions apply to purchases made by individuals with SNAP benefits and with incentives under the FINI grants program as apply to purchases made by individuals who are not members of households receiving benefits as provided in 7 C.F.R.
+278.2(b); and

 FINI projects present the opportunity to bring together stakeholders from the distinct parts of the food system and to foster understanding of how they might improve the nutrition and health status of participating households receiving incentives to purchase fruits and vegetables.
 FINI projects are also intended to address the development of effective and efficient technologies for benefit redemption that are replicable by others.